Updated: Sep 4

 When children follow the rules, give them plenty of praise and encouragement, particularly in the first few weeks.

 Thumbs up, smiles, hugs and show them how pleased you are.

 Examples of simple house rules:

-We share our toys.
+We "take turns" with our toys.

 We use kind hands.